NextFire-N7/projet-interco/README.md

 ### Define containers

 Services (containers of a Compose project) and networks are all defined in the [docker-compose.yml](./docker-compose.yml) file.
-They use Docker images all defined in the [Dockerfile](./Dockerfile).
+They use Docker images all defined in Dockerfiles in the subdirectories of [docker/](./docker/) and built with the [Makefile](./Makefile).

 At start, all containers using the defined base image (or one of its subimages) will run the `/data/init.sh` script.